NicholasMoser/MarioParty5_RNG/README.md

 ### The Actual Algorithm

-So what happens is that first the game determines what Bucket you'll be using.
-The Bucket you'll be using depends on two factors.
-The first I call `turn_param`.
-This factor is a number between 0 and 2, calculated as a proportion of the number of turns left compared to the total number of turns.
+So what happens is that first the game determines what bucket you'll be using.
+The bucket you'll be using depends on two factors.

+1. The first I call `turn_param`.
+This factor is a number between 0 (inclusive) and 2 (inclusive), calculated as a proportion of the number of turns left compared to the total number of turns.
+The beginning of the game this value will be 0, and near the end of the game it will be 2.
 A python script has been included that will return the `turn_param` given the current turn number and total number of turns.
 You can find it in this repository under [turns.py](https://github.com/NicholasMoser/MarioParty5_RNG/blob/master/turns.py)

-The other factor is your current place in the game.
+2. The second factor is your current place in the game.
 First place results in a `current_place` of 0.
 Second place results in a `current_place` of 1, and so on.

 The below image shows what your chances of getting a particular bucket selected are given your `current_place` and `turn_param`.
 I calculated these values using a script I've included in this repository under [bucket.py](https://github.com/NicholasMoser/MarioParty5_RNG/blob/master/bucket.py)

 ![Bucket Percentages](/img/bucket.PNG?raw=true "Bucket Percentages")

 Once your set of bucket percentages have been chosen, the game then uses these percentages to randomly select a bucket between them.
-So for example, if you are in first place and the `turn_param` is 0 (early game), you cannot get any capsules from Bucket E.
+So for example, at the beginning of the game (`turn_param` = 0) you cannot get any capsules from bucket E no matter what place you're in.
+By the end of the game (`turn_param` = 2), all players but the player in first place can get a capsule from bucket E.

 Once your bucket is chosen, the game iterates through the list of capsules in that bucket **5 times** and swaps the current capsule in the iteration with a random other capsule in the list.
 It will not swap if the random other capsule happens to match the current capsule.
 Therefore, anywhere between `0` and `number_of_capsules_in_the_list * 5` swaps will occur.